Cloud-Native-Projekt/geo-service/README.md

-# microservices-app
+# geo-service-app

-Repository for all components of the microservices app
+Repository for all components of the geo app.
+Service for reviewing infrastructure such as power lines and land use (forests, buildings, existing wind/solar power plants, etc.) within a specific radius

 ## Getting started